Black Mesa and Lake Powell Railroad: Future

-After the BMLP was ceded to the Navajo Nation, the railroad and the service road next to it was taken under the care of its Division of Economic Development (DED).
-Among the various ideas that have been floated for the railroad include turning it back into farmland for grazing, making a rail trail, and repurposing it as a tourist railroad.
+After the Black Mesa and Lake Powell Railroad (BMLP) was ceded to the Navajo Nation, the railroad and the service road next to it were taken under the care of its Division of Economic Development (DED).
+Among the various ideas floated for the railroad are turning it back into farmland for grazing, building a rail trail, and repurposing it as a tourist railroad.
 The Revolution Rail company proposed running railbikes on the line, while Sunbeam Tours and Railroad (STAR) has proposed running solar-powered railcars on the railway.
 According to Celesta Littleman, the head of STAR, the vehicles are "one permit away" from operating on the line.

 In November 2024, the first StarCar, a 12-seat car designed to operate on the BMLP, was unveiled.

 As of October 2025, STAR has proposed running trains from Page to Kaibito and from Shonto to Cow Springs, as well as "local service to Navajo residents".
 Moreover, Littleman is preparing testing her electric rail vehicles (ERVs) on the future STAR line.